 Phnom Penh - Siem Reap.
 Spend time at leisure this morning before your flight to Siem Reap.
 Upon arrival you will be met and transferred to your hotel.
 With its picturesque riverside location, colonial and Chinese-style architecture and leafy tree lined boulevards, Siem Reap is an ideal base to explore Cambodia's legendary Angkor Temple complex over the next two days.

-This afternoon we drive to the edge of the city where we enjoy a buffalo cart ride through the countryside, until we reach Cambodia’s largest freshwater lake – the Tonle Sap.
+This afternoon we drive to the edge of the city through the countryside, until we reach Cambodia’s largest freshwater lake – the Tonle Sap.
 Here we board a boat and cruise to one of the largest floating villages on the lake, Kompong Phluk, where we witness the fascinating daily lives of the locals.
 Return to Siem Reap for an evening at leisure.

 Overnight: Siem Reap | Breakfast